configcat/docs/website/docs/glossary.md

 #### Multi Armed Bandit

-Multi-Armed Bandit (MAB) is a Machine Learning framework in which an agent has to select actions (arms) in order to maximize its cumulative reward in the long term.
+The Multi-Armed Bandit (MAB) is a machine learning framework that involves an agent making selections, referred to as "arms," with the goal of maximizing its long-term cumulative reward

 ## N